toaigit/EC2AutoScaleAZ/README.md

 * Always store state file to remote storage (such as S3).  if you delete the state file, terraform doesn't know the current state of your EC2 instance, it will try to create a new instance.

 * You should not make change to the EC2 manually with CLI, or from console.
+* You should alway use tags for any aws resource you created.
+This is for tracking purpose.
 * gen-vars.sh requires gomplate.
 To Install gomplate curl -o /usr/local/bin/gomplate -sSL https://github.com/hairyhenderson/gomplate/releases/download/v3.5.0/gomplate_linux-amd64; chmod 755 /usr/local/bin/gomplate

 ### Steps to create EC2